villafue/Capstone_2_MovieLens/Springboard/Tutorial/LinkedIn_Learning/RecSys-Materials/ml-latest-small/README.txt

 Summary
 =======

 This dataset (ml-latest-small) describes 5-star rating and free-text tagging activity from [MovieLens](http://movielens.org), a movie recommendation service.
-It contains 100004 ratings and 1296 tag applications across 9125 movies.
-These data were created by 671 users between January 09, 1995 and October 16, 2016.
-This dataset was generated on October 17, 2016.
+It contains 100836 ratings and 3683 tag applications across 9742 movies.
+These data were created by 610 users between March 29, 1996 and September 24, 2018.
+This dataset was generated on September 26, 2018.

 Users were selected at random for inclusion.
 All selected users had rated at least 20 movies.
 No demographic information is included.
 Each user is represented by an id, and no other information is provided.